RedChillies-Core/Zilliqa-Merkle-Tree-Generator/README.md

 ## Installation

-The recommend way to use MetaMask React with a React app is to install it as a dependency:
+The recommend way to use Merkle Tree Generator is to install it as a dependency:

 ```shell
 # If you use npm: